ibexa/documentation-developer/docs/guide/search/extend_solr.md

 # Solr extensibility

-[Solr](solr.md) can be extended by adding several functionalities, such as document field mappers, custom search criteria, custom sort clauses, or custom aggregations.
+[Solr](solr.md) can be extended by adding several functionalities, such as document field mappers, custom search criteria, or custom sort clauses.

 ## Document field mappers